open-telemetry/opamp-spec/specification.md

                     │                                       │   └─────────┘
 ```

-When the Agent receives a ServerToAgent message the Agent MUST NOT send a status
+When the Client receives a ServerToAgent message the Client MUST NOT send a status
 report unless processing of the message received from the Server resulted in
 actual change of the Agent status (e.g. the configuration of the Agent has
 changed).
 The sequence diagram in this case look like this:

 ```
-                     Agent                                  Server
+              Agent  Client                                  Server

                        │         ServerToAgent                 │
                 ┌──────┤◄──────────────────────────────────────┤